FoxtrotEverchosen/stock-market/README.md

 ```

 ## Design Decisions
 - Redis as data storage - data model matches Redis relatively well, using hashes for stocks, list for audit log, set for wallet tracking.
-Additionaly since Redis works in memory, all actions are executed fast.
+Additionally since Redis works in memory, all actions are executed fast.
 Similar could be achieved with other kinds of databases, but resulting in more overhead efficiency loss.

 - Lua scripts for buy/sell atomicity - with two app instances running concurrently, a read-then-write approach creates a race condition where both instances could read the same bank quantity and both modify it.
 Redis executes Lua scripts atomically, so the entire check-and-update sequence is guaranteed to run on its own.